 Jep, I’m hiking again.
-From Sarajevo I’m heading East on the Jahorina Trailrun Track, my Via Dinarica Green Trail from Sarajevo to Višegrad.
+From Sarajevo I’m heading East on the Jahorina Trailrun Track, my version, or my interpretation of the Via Dinarica Green Trail.
+This June I’ll be hiking from Sarajevo to Višegrad.
 Those of you who follow me on Facebook might have read these notes before, yes I’m a bit lazy.
 Nevertheless I hope this post is either helpful or inspiring for whoever’s thinking of hitting the trail.

 Sarajevo – Trebević

 From Sarajevo there are several steep roads up to Trebević.
 I choose a route I didn’t hike before, but if you’re new here, I recommend to take the marked route (#1) via the abandoned bobsled track.
 On the other hand, I really enjoyed a coffee break at Napredak dom, which is on a different route.

 Because of a late start, a thunderstorm and a long coffee break, I only got as far as planinarski dom Trebević.
 Although it was closed, it was a great place to stay.
 Crashed on a couch and had a good night sleep.

 I’m following the Jahorina Trailrun Track from Trebević to Višegrad which took me to Jahorina on the second day (yesterday).
 It has been a bit of a search here and there, but the majority of this route is marked.
 Have to say that I never experienced the ski-magic, but during the summer that magic is definitely absent.
 The thick fog made it extra sad, haven’t had a single view so far 🙁 BUT at the end of the day I found a great camping spot under a chairlift and had another 12 hour sleep.